Thank you for reading our post, please rate this article at the end.

 - Put the meat into canning jars.
 Top off the fish with water.
 Add some salt by preference.

-- Shut the lid of the jars and place them into your pressure cooker.
-Add water so that it’s a few inches high.
-No need to entirely cover the jars with water – you can leave the water at half the jars’ height.
+- Shut the lids of the jars and place them into your pressure cooker.
+Add water to a few inches above the jars.
+There is no need to cover the jars entirely with water—you can leave the water at half their height.

 - Pressure cook the fish for about an hour.
 The extreme heat should be able to eliminate the bones present in the fish.